marion909/anycubic-nfc-filament/README.md

    ```
 3) The executable can be found in the `dist` folder

-### Option 2: Running the Python Script for all Systems (Intermediate)
+### Option 3: Running the Python Script for all Systems (Intermediate)

 > For a more comprehensive guide, you can check out my YouTube video [here](https://youtu.be/I4hJaSD-rVs) (German)

-1) Make sure that [python 3.11](https://www.python.org/downloads/release/python-3118/) is installed on your
+1) Make sure that Python 3.11 or newer (including Python 3.12) is installed on your computer
-   computer (the version 3.11 is important, older versions should be good but newer version lead to errors)
 2) Clone this repository and go to the root directory (the one with the `requirements.txt`) with a shell (on most
    operating systems, you can open the folder and then right-click and select something like `open shell here`)
 3) Do the upcoming steps within the shell hust opened